Jacques Demy: Personal life

 As a student, Demy did not learn any foreign languages.
 In the 1960s, with the help of some classes, internships, and spending some time in the United States, he learned English.
 At the time of the Anouchka project, which took many years to complete, he also learned Russian.

 In the early 1970s, taking after the example of Michel Legrand, he earned his private pilot's license for passenger planes.

+Jacques Demy was bisexual.
 In 1958, Jacques Demy and Agnès Varda met at a short film festival in Tours.
 The two married in 1962.
 They had a son together, Mathieu Demy (born 1972), and Demy also adopted Varda's daughter, Rosalie Varda (born 1958), whom she had with Antoine Bourseiller in a previous relationship.
 Together, Demy and Varda owned a home in Paris and another property with an old mill on the Noirmoutier Island in Vendée, where the shots of Demy on a beach in Jacquot de Nantes (1991) were taken.
 The film is a version of Demy's autobiographical notebooks, an account of Demy's childhood and his lifelong love of theatre and cinema.
 Varda paid homage to her husband in Jacquot de Nantes, Les demoiselles ont eu 25 ans (1993), and L’Univers de Jacques Demy (1995).

-Demy died on October 27, 1990 at the age of 59.Interview, Têtu, November 2008.
+Demy died on October 27, 1990, at the age of 59.Interview, Têtu, November 2008.
 Originally, it was reported that he died of cancer, but in 2008 Varda revealed that Demy died of HIV/AIDS.“Rencontre avec Agnès Varda”, lekinorama.com, 5 December 2008.
 He was buried at the Montparnasse Cemetery in Paris.